Support at Home

 - $25k for End of Life supports

-Clinical, Independence & Daily Living are new service categories - each with different fees.
+Clinical, Independence & Daily Living are the different three service categories - each with different co-payment fees.

 Clinical services are covered in full by your home care funding, but Independence & Daily Living services will require some co-payment, depending on whether you are a full pensioner, part pensioner or self-funded retiree.